StefanBratanov/chotto/README.md

                             The port on which to start the local server
                               Default: 8080
   -V, --version             Print version information and exit.
-      --validate-receipt    Whether to validate the contribution receipt against the sequencer transcript or not.
+      --validate-receipt    Whether to validate the receipt after contributing against the sequencer transcript or not
                               Default: false
       --verify-transcript   Whether to verify the sequencer transcript at startup or not